 A Child Safeguarding Statement is a written statement that specifies the service being provided and the principles and procedures to be observed in order to ensure, as far as practicable, that a child availing of the service is safe from harm.
 Upon completion, the Child Safeguarding Statement must be shared with all staff members, displayed in a prominent place in the service and made available to parents and guardians, Tusla and members of the public upon request.

 Click on the documents below to view the updated Child Safeguarding Statement and Information Sheet:

 To book a place on the Always Children First – Child Safeguarding Training, please email a copy of your Tusla e-Learning Cert to email@example.com.
 Successful applicants will then be sent an eventbrite link to pay for the place on this training.

-The next training will take place on the following date:
+Our next Child Protection training course will be on the following date:

 A prerequisite of attending this training is that participants have completed the Tusla e-Learning Programme (cert must be in date within 1 year from date of training you wish to attend).
 Wicklow CCC require a copy of your e-Learning certificate at time of booking.